newretirement/fpe-api/terms.md

 <hr/><br/>

+## periodic payment

+A payment that occurs at regular intervals (vs. a one-time payment).
+The frequency of a periodic payment is determined by the value of [PaymentStream.paymentsPerYear](datatypes.md#paymentstream).

+<hr/><br/>

 ## RMD liability

 The IRS-mandated amount of money that must be withdrawn annually from the [plan's](datatypes.md#plan) tax-deferred accounts in order to satisfy the [RMD rule](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp).